jash139/jash139/README.md

     </a>
 </p>

-<p>I am Ayush Acharya, a Computer Science undergraduate at BIT Mesra.
-My interests include Software Development and Data Structures & Algorithms.
-I am skilled in C, C++, Vue / Vuex, Nuxtjs, React / Redux, JavaScript, Nodejs and MongoDB with Mongoose.
-I am also focused on creating meaningful experiences for my projects through UI / UX Design.</p>
+<p>Hi, I am Ayush Acharya, a Computer Science undergraduate at Birla Institute of Technology, Mesra.</p>

+<p>My interests include Software Development, Problem Solving and Data Structures & Algorithms.
+I have a good grip on my Computer Science fundamentals.
+I believe in writing clean and scalable code.</p>

+<p>I am skilled in C/C++, Java (Basics), Javascript, Vue, Vuex, Nuxtjs, React, Redux, Nextjs, Nodejs, Expressjs, MongoDB with Mongoose and SQL.
+I have worked on several projects which are available on my GitHub account.
+While I've been engrossed in Web Development, I also enjoy working with Figma to improve UI/UX Design for my projects and create meaningful experiences for my clients.
+I have also interned as a Front-end Developer at Starvic and had a really meaningful experience working alongside the Founder and Tech Lead.</p>

 How to reach me:
 * [Portfolio](https://ayushacharya.netlify.app)